jermnelson/intro2libsys/textbook/chapters/ten/ten.rst

 Library Systems in the Future
 =============================
 The future of library systems is closely linked with broader future of libraries in general.
-In 2010 the Assocition of College and Research Libraries (ACRL), a division of the American Library Association, released a report `Futures Thinking for Academic Librarians: Higher Education in 2025`_ by  Staley and Malenfant.
+In 2010 the Association of College and Research Libraries (ACRL), a division of the American Library Association, released a report `Futures Thinking for Academic Librarians: Higher Education in 2025`_ by  Staley and Malenfant.
 In this report, the authors